This is the README from the

 An incoming payment can specify any number of tiers to mint as part of the payment, so long as the sum of the tier's prices are contained within the paid amount.
 If specific tiers aren't specified, the best available tier will be minted based on the specified floor amount, unless a flag is specifically sent along with the payment telling the contract to not mint.

-If a tier's contribution floor is specified in a currency different to the incoming payment, a
+If a tier's price is specified in a currency different to the incoming payment, a

 JBPrices contract will by used for trying to normalize the values.